FrancisKarani14/urban_wheels/README.md

 ## 🌍 Live Viewing

-1. Use the hosted link (if deployed)
+1. Use the hosted link [urban wheels](https://urban-wheels-liard.vercel.app/)
 2. Read the process and rental terms
 3. Find your preferred car
 4. Fill in the form to book